Difference Between Job Costing and Process Costing

-The key differences between are as follows –
+The critical differences between are as follows –

-- In job costing, the cost is calculated after the completion of the job, but in process costing the cost of each job is determined.
+- In job costing, the cost is calculated after the completion of the job.
+However, in process costing, the cost of each job is determined.

-- Job costing is used in cases where products produced are unique in nature, and process costing is used for the standardized products produced.
+- Job costing is used in cases where products produced are unique, and process costing is used for the standardized products produced.

-- In a job, casting losses can be segregated, but in the case of later loses are bifurcated on the bases of processes.
+- In a job, casting losses can be segregated, but in the case of later losses are bifurcated on the bases of processes.

 - Transfer cost is not considered in job costing when the job is shifted from one assignment to another.
 In the case of process costing, the cost of the previous processing stage is transferred to the next processing stage.

 - There is less scope of reduction of cost in job costing, whereas for the process costing, there is a higher scope of reduction of cost.

 - Job costing is suitable for industries that design and produce products based on the customer’s Process costing is useful for industries where mass production is possible.

 - In job costing, WIP may or may not be present, but for process costing, WIP may be present at the beginning and end of the period.

-- In job costing each job is different from another, so it has individuality.
-But, in later, products are produced in large volume and consequently, therefore it does not have individuality.
+- Job costing each job is different from another, so it has individuality.
+But, later, products are produced in large volume, and consequently, therefore, it does not have individuality.